-The brake mechanism is constructed as shown in the figure above.
-The coil spring applies constant pressure to allow the brake shoe to slide toward the brake plate.
+From a structural perspective, applying a constant load to the brake shoe allows it to slide.
+The structure of the brake shoe is integrated to reduce deterioration with age, and the materials used are resistant to wear.
 This mechanism provides a certain degree of holding brake force, but the force is limited due to the mechanism's structure, as described above.
 The brake force produced by the brake mechanism of a reversible motor is approximately 10% of the motor's output torque.

+Selection Calculations

+Motors

+Linear & Rotary Actuators

+Cooling Fans

+Service

-Technical Reference ■Speed - Torque Characteristics of Reversible Motors The reversible motor is a capacitor start and run, single-phase induction motor that features the same speed - torque characteristics as an induction motor, as described above.
+Speed - Torque Characteristics of Reversible Motors

+The reversible motor is a capacitor start and run, singlephase induction motor that features the same speed - torque characteristics as an induction motor, as described above.
 However, the reversible motor features a higher starting torque than an induction motor in order to improve the instant reversing characteristics.

-■Structure of an Electromagnetic Brake An electromagnetic brake type motor is equipped with a power off activated type electromagnetic brake.
+Structure of an Electromagnetic Brake An electromagnetic brake type motor is equipped with a power off activated type electromagnetic brake.
 A representative example of an electromagnetic brake structure is shown below.
 When voltage is applied to the magnet coil, the armature is attracted to the electromagnet against the force of the spring, thereby releasing the brake and allowing the motor shaft to rotate freely.
 When no voltage is applied, the spring works to press the armature onto the brake hub and hold the motor's shaft in place, thereby actuating the brake.